 Now, I was curious.
 It would appear that I'd been actually running the "loop" in a "T" type configuration with the downlead being (more or less) end-fed and the remainder of the antenna being a sort of distributed top hat.
 I've never really had trouble working other stations, nor had I really experienced any "RF in the shack" issues as I had a pretty decent, short ground with heavy decoupling of the HF coax feeding to the tuner via a large chunk of ferrite scavenged from an old computer monitor.
 In other words, I'd had no reason to question the operation of the balun itself or how it functioned.

 The tuner's cover was immediately off and I was comparing the balun connection with that of an SA-2060A manual that I'd found online and the results was inconclusive: If the wires had been properly identified and taped at the time of initial construction, it looked correct, but if not the only way to verify this was to remove the balun and check it with an ohmmeter.

-I regret that I didn't make a note of how the balun core was wired, but I do know that it wasn't at all right so I made the necessary changes and then tested the balun on the bench with the antenna analyzer and the other end of the balun terminated with a 200 ohm resistor.
+I regret that I didn't make a note of how the balun core was wired, but I do know that it wasn't at all right so I made the necessary changes after "buzzing" the wires with an ohmmeter to identify them and tested the balun on the bench with the antenna analyzer and the other end of the balun terminated with a 200 ohm resistor.
 Unlike the original configuration of the balun, according to the analyzer it was now working as it should, having a reasonable match to 50 ohms across the HF spectrum and going to infinity when resistor was shorted or removed.